gavinanderegg/gavinanderegg.github.io/_posts/2019-04-12-the-case-for-itunes.md

 There’s growing evidence that [iTunes might be split up in macOS 10.15](https://www.macrumors.com/2019/04/10/macos-10-15-music-podcasts-apps/).
 For movies and TV shows, this makes a lot of sense.
 When it comes to music, this scares me.

 I’m not going to try and convince anyone that present day iTunes is a great app.
 It’s bloated and confusing.
 It does too many things, and does many of them poorly.
-As someone with with movies and TV shows in the current Apple ecosystem, I’d love purpose-built apps with with to view that content.
-With the upcoming [Apple TV+ service](https://www.apple.com/ca/apple-tv-plus/), there’s even greater need for Apple to get this right.
+As someone with with movies and TV shows in Apple's ecosystem, I’d love purpose-built for viewing that content.
+With the upcoming [Apple TV+ service](https://www.apple.com/ca/apple-tv-plus/), there’s an even greater need for Apple to get this right.

 But music is something different.
-Apple already has a separate, focused music app on iOS.
+Apple already has a separate music app on iOS.
 In my opinion, that app is lacking.
-Based on what we can see of the current [“marzipan” apps](https://www.imore.com/marzipan), it’s likely that the macOS version of Apple Music won’t be much different from the iOS version.
+Based on what we can see of the current [“marzipan” apps](https://www.imore.com/marzipan), it’s likely that the macOS version of Apple Music won’t be much different than the iOS version.

 You might wonder why I care so much about this.
-Well, let me give you some background.
+Let me give you some background.

 The first thing I bought through iTunes was
 [Zero 7’s “Somersault” single](https://itunes.apple.com/ca/album/somersault-single/1326265690) on December 3, 2004.
 Between then and now, I purchased 2,051 songs, and 27 music videos through the service.
 In total, my library now contains 11,885 items.
 This includes 6,340 songs uploaded into [iTunes Match](https://support.apple.com/en-ca/HT204146) and Apple Music over the years.